Preparing for Surgery

 Before Your Admission

-• Depending on your type of surgery, we may arrange for you to see our physician for a pre-operative assessment, to check your general health and ensure that you are medically prepared and safe for surgery and an anaesthetic.
+Depending on your type of surgery, we may arrange for you to see our peri-operative medical physician for a pre-operative medical assessment to evaluate your fitness for surgery.

 On the Day of Your Admission

-• Ensure that you pack a bag of everything you will need during your hospital stay, including personal hygiene products, comfortable and loose-fitting clothing, supportive footwear, and all medication you are currently taking.
+Ensure that you pack a bag of everything you will need during your hospital stay, e.g. any required walking aids such as crutches or a frame (please label these with your name), toiletries, comfortable and loose-fitting clothing, supportive and enclosed footwear, and all medication you are currently taking.

-• Before you leave home, have a long shower, wash your hair and put on freshly washed clothes.
+Before you leave home, take a long shower, wash your hair and put on freshly washed clothes.
 This helps to prevent bacteria from coming into hospital with you.

 Post-Operative Rehabilitation